pminina01/readthedocs/AsyncWrapper-target.md

 _batchSize_ - Number of log events that should be processed in a batch by the lazy writer thread.
 Integer Default: 100 (NLog 4.4.2 and newer has Default: 200)

 _fullBatchSizeWriteLimit_ - Max number of consecutive full BatchSize writes to perform within the same timer event.
-Integer Default: 5 (Available from NLog 4.4.2)
+Integer Default: 5 (Introduced with NLog 4.4.2)

 _overflowAction_ - Action to be taken when the lazy writer thread request queue count exceeds the set limit.
 Default: Discard
 Possible values: